anttijuu/Graphs/README.md

 This example demonstration implements a Graph data structure with C++.

-The example's root directory contains the generic graph data structures using C++ templates.
+The example's root directory contains the implementation of generic graph data structure using C++ templates.

 * `Vertex.hpp` implements the graph's vertex (the node).
-* `Edge.hpp` implements the edges from vertexes to others.
+* `Edge.hpp` implements the edge from vertex to another.
 * `Graph.hpp` implements the actual graph of vertexes, edges and related algorithms.
 * `Dijkstra.hpp` implements the Dijktstra's path finding algorithms.